 Exploring Cambridge > Eating in Cambridge

-A bit further away, the Pizza Express in Jesus Lane is as reliable as the rest of the chain and has probably the most interesting location of any Cambridge restaurant.
+A bit further away, the Pizza Express in Jesus Lane is as reliable as the rest of the chain and has possibly the most interesting location of any Cambridge restaurant.
 It occupies the former library of the Pitt Club, an exclusive club for male university students; you can also eat in an attractive conservatory area and there is a comfortable piano bar.
 La Mimosa Italian restaurant has an attractive position by the river, though it gets very busy on evenings when it is warm enough to eat outside.
-(Warning: its website has an annoying soundtrack).

-There is a wide range of restaurants in the Bridge Street and Magdalene Street area.
+There is a wide range of restaurants in the Bridge Street area.
 In the centre of town, the Chop House on King's Parade serves good quality British food and has a very reasonable pre-theatre menu, if you are going to a show at the Arts Theatre round the corner.
-Also on King's Parade, the Rainbow Cafe is probably Cambridge's best vegetarian restaurant.
+Also on King's Parade, the Rainbow Cafe is Cambridge's only completely vegetarian restaurant.

 If the weather is good, a very pleasant way to spend a day is to walk (or punt) to Grantchester through Grantchester Meadows and to take morning coffee, lunch or - especially - afternoon tea at the Orchard Tea Gardens.